teamjfr/ridetripper/README.md

 # CSE 4510 Project
 # Ridetrippper
-A ridesharing web application for car pooling
+A convenient ridesharing web application for car pooling services and sharing rides seamlessly on the web.

 Live Site Link: https://swe-ridetripper.freecluster.eu/RideTrippervFinal/homepage.php

 **How it will work?**